-[0011] According to another embodiment of the present invention, the brackets and the stiffener are configured such that a load/deformation characteristic showing a relationship of a collision load and a deformation amount which is obtained thereby in a head-on collision shows three-stage changes which are comprised of a first stage from a collision start, a second stage after the first stage, and a third stage after the second stage, an increasing ratio of the deformation amount relative to the collision load in the second stage being set to be greater than that in the first stage or the third stage.
-In this embodiment, the specific load/deformation characteristic by the brackets and the stiffener is provided preferably, so that the above-described effects of the present invention can be obtained surely.
+[0009] According to an embodiment of the present invention, the load/deformation characteristic of the protecting member is set such that an increasing ratio of the deformation amount relative to the collision load in the second stage is greater than that in the first stage or the third stage.
+In this embodiment, specific setting of the load/deformation characteristic is provided, so that the above-described effects of the present invention can be obtained surely.